 Pastoralism and mobility;

 Neolithic administration and (in)equality;

 Burial practices in the Neolithic.

 This course in open to both MA and RMA students.
-However, they will have different assignments.
-For RMA students the final essay will be required to offer a more critical, in-depth discussion of the theme selected and formulate new avenues for research.
+They will have different assignments, however.
+For RMA’s the final essay will be required to offer a more critical, in-depth discussion of the theme selected and formulate new avenues for research.

 Detailed knowledge of cultural developments in the Neolithic Near East, on the basis of the assigned literature, lectures, assignments and discussions;

 Detailed knowledge of the current literature, current debates and the archaeological approaches in it;

 Ability to critically assess current research and assigned literature, and voice one’s well-argued opinion;

 Ability to choose a research topic, find relevant literature, apply current views on one’s own research topic and present this via a PowerPoint presentation, and the ability to handle a stimulating discussion afterwards;